Citi Benefits Handbook

 - Physician-to-physician discussions on the optimal treatment plans for members

-- A simplified administrative process, which means timely authorizations and claim payments.
+- A simplified administrative process, which means timely authorizations and claim payments

 This program is provided for members age 18 or older who have been diagnosed with cancer.
 It applies to patients undergoing chemotherapy for a maximum of six months per treatment cycle.

-Teladoc — Doctors On Demand
+Teladoc — Doctors on Demand

 Personal Health Record

-Employees and covered family members enrolled in a medical program with Aetna have access to a Personal Health Record, which scans your information and compares it to the latest medical guidelines to identify potential problems and send you alerts.
+Employees and covered family members enrolled in a medical program with Aetna have access to a Personal Health Record, which scans your information and compares it with the latest medical guidelines to identify potential problems and send you alerts.

 When you visit the doctor, have a test or fill a prescription, the claims information gets populated automatically into your Personal Health Record.
 You can add important information yourself too, such as: